shashankms9/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure_06.md

     ![Field values in the Add Subnet blade are set to the previously defined settings.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image30.png "Add Subnet blade")

-5. Repeat Step 3, enter the following information for the Azure Firewall which we will use to control traffic flow in and out of the Network.
+5. Repeat Step 3, enter the following information for the Azure Firewall which we will use to control traffic flow in and out of the Network and click on **Save**

     -  Name: **AzureFirewallSubnet** (This name is fixed and cannot be changed.)